Pediatric Head Trauma Treatment & Management

 Approach Considerations

 The goal of medical care of patients with head trauma is to recognize and treat life-threatening conditions and to eliminate or minimize the role of secondary injury.
-Guidelines for the treatment of patients with head trauma have been established.[16]
+[6] Guidelines for the acute medical management of severe traumatic brain injury in infants, children, and adolescents, previously published in 2003, were updated in 2012 and provide an excellent basis for treatment decisions.
+[40]

 Consultation with a neurosurgeon should be obtained.
 A child advocacy team or child protective services should be contacted if child abuse is suspected, the mechanism of injury is unknown or unexplained, or the history is inconsistent.
-Guidelines for the evaluation of suspected child physical abuse have been established.[17]
+Guidelines for the evaluation of suspected child physical abuse have also been established and were updated in 2015.
+[42]

 Criteria for hospitalization in patients with head trauma should be directed on an individual basis.
 Usual indications for admission include the following: